-Imagine if you had a virtual assistant that gathered ways to engage you on how you could improve yourself, develop your assets all while bettering the community you live in.
-And imagine if these engagements were sorted, prioritized and nudged you to do things that best helped your physical, mental and social self.
-From the answers you give us related to each Topic above, the 3.0 virtual assistant make suggestions of activities and engagements with the those in the Community 3.0 network of Front Porches to help guide you on your journey of contribution and better health well-being.
+Imagine if you had a virtual assistant that gathered ways you could engage you to identity and address improvement areas and develop your assets and strengths – all while bettering the community you live in.
+These engagements would be sorted, prioritized and nudged you to do things that best helped your physical, mental and social self.
+From the answers you give us related to each Topic above, the 3.0 virtual navigator makes suggestions of activities and engagements with the Front Porches and merchants in the Community 3.0 network to help guide you on your journey of civic contribution and better personal health and well-being.

-Once you become a 3.0 Member we ask you to fill out The 3.0 Health Map.
-From this, your 3.0 virtual assistant will make Engagement Nudges, suggestions to help you improve your agency within each pillar by prompting you to engage uniquely with yourself physically, mentally and socially with family and friends or even strangers through serendipitous encounters in your community.
+Upon signing up as a 3.0 Member we ask you to fill out The 3.0 Health Map.
+From this, your 3.0 virtual navigator will identify Engagement Nudges, suggestions to help you improve your agency within each pillar by prompting you to engage uniquely with yourself physically, mentally and socially with family and friends or even strangers through serendipitous encounters in your community.

 As you journey through the 3.0 world, you will be encouraged to join the network of participating Merchants and other community organizations (Front Porches).
 Every morning and evening you will receive an email guide of six Engagement Nudges from the Front Porches you’re networked with as well as those coming directly from Community 3.0.
-These guides are your conduit to activities in the community as well as personal tasks you can undertake that will directly help you elevate your personal well-being.
-The guide could include a reminder from your doctor, a special deal from your favorite neighborhood restaurant or even an alert of a volunteer opportunity in your community.
+They could include a reminder from your doctor, a special deal from your favorite neighborhood restaurant or even an alert of a volunteer opportunity in your community.

-Being well is not just something you do … it must be a basic function of your life, like breathing.
-Community 3.0 provides you with a vehicle that conditions your decision-making process … giving you the opportunity to automatically act healthy and enriching through a ubiquitous immersion of positive engagement nudges as you venture on your journey through life.
+Being well is not just something you do … it must be a basic function of your life’s journey, like breathing.
+Community 3.0 provides you with a navigation vehicle that conditions your decision-making process … giving you the opportunity to automatically act healthy and enriching through a ubiquitous immersion of positive nudges as you venture on your journey through life.